 In this section we present the protocol that the master uses to obtain the result of the task.
 The protocol essentially implements the game to be played by the (rational) workers, which we also define in this section.
-Finally, we analyze the game under a general type probability distribution.
+Finally we analyze the game under a general type probability distribution.

-A. Protocol Description
+3.1 Protocol Description

 The basic protocol used by the master to accept the task result can be described as follows.
 After receiving the replies from all workers, and independently of the distribution of the answers, the master processor chooses to audit the answers with some probability p_A .
-If the answers were not audited, it accepts the result of the majority.
+If the answers were not audited it accepts the result of the majority.
 Then, it applies the corresponding reward model.
 The protocol is detailed in Algorithm 1.
-The specific values of p_A are chosen in the next section according with the known type distribution of workers and payoffs.
+The specific values of p_A are chosen in the next sections according with the known type distribution of workers and payoffs.

-For computational reasons, besides $p{\mathcal{A}}$ and the task to be computed, the master also sends a certificate.
-The certificate includes the strategy that if the rational workers play will lead them to the unique NE, together with the appropriate data to demonstrate this fact.
-More details for the use of the certificate are given in Section IV-E.
+For computational reasons, besides p_A and the task to be computed, the master also sends a certificate.
+The certificate includes the strategy that if the rational workers play will lead them to the unique